devgateway/ldadm/README.md

 ### Creating a new unit

-	ldadm unit add
+	ldadm unit add [--parent PARENT_UNIT]

 Add a new unit, prompting the user for required attributes.
+If `--parent` argument is given, create the new one nested under that unit.

 ### Deleting a unit